 Also a Jebel Ali offshore company can hold most free hold property in UAE while RAK Offshore Company can hold property only in RAK

-The Economic Substance Regulations (ESR) issued by the UAE to curb harmful tax practices according to the standards set by OECD (Organisation for Economic Cooperation and Development).
+The Economic Substance Regulations (ESR) UAE, have been issued to curb harmful tax practices according to the standards set by OECD (Organisation for Economic Cooperation and Development).
 The Regulations require companies and other business forms registered in the UAE that carry on one or more “Relevant Activities” to have economic substance in the UAE in […]

-In a free zone, a company can be formed with 100% ownership by the expat(s).
-Depending on the numbers of owners for the free zone company, the company will be Free Zone Establishment (FZE) when it is having only one owner and Free Zone Company (FZC) whenit is having more than one owner.
-In some […]
+While referring to free zones in Dubai, a company can be formed with 100% ownership by the expat(s).
+Depending on the numbers of owners for the free zone company, the company will be Free Zone Establishment (FZE) when it is having only one owner and Free Zone Company (FZC) when it has more than one […]

 From documentation and legal matters to deciding between the onshore and offshore sectors, company formation in Dubai or anywhere in the UAE can be a daunting task.
 Whether you’re just expanding your business or setting up a new company, it is always advisable to hire a consultant to help you with your incorporation.
 Below are […]

 The United Arab Emirates (UAE), a federation of the seven emirates of Dubai, Abu Dhabi, Sharjah, Ras al-Khaimah, Ajman, Fujairah, and Umm al-Quwain, is one of the biggest business hubs in the world, with its most populous city Dubai, emerging as a preferred destination for entrepreneurs, investors and tourists alike and company formation in Dubai growing expeditiously […]